niftools/blender_niftools_addon/docs/development/index.rst

 Link the external Blender Python_Api to the project:
 Project->Properties->Pydev - PYTHONPATH->external libraries->../Blender/docs/python_api/pypredef/

-Auto-completion should now work for the majority of the API.
+Limitations: Types declarations should be fully qualified type before auto-completion kicks in e.g obj = bpy.types.object, obj = bpy.context.active_object Auto-completion should now work for the majority of the API.
 Hovering over a variable will hot-link to the generated documentation.
-There are still some limitations, types must be declared using the fully qualified type before auto-completion will function fully.
-	E.g obj = bpy.types.object, edge = bpy.types.MeshEdge

 Debugging:
 	Add the Pydev Debug: Customise Perspective -> Pydev Debug.